List of Major League Baseball career WAR leaders

 Babe Ruth, the all-time leader in career Wins Above Replacement.

 This is a list of Major League Baseball (MLB) players to have accumulated a value of 50 or more career Wins Above Replacement (WAR) using the Baseball Reference calculation.
 (Note: There are three ways to calculate WAR.
 WARP is calculated by Baseball Prospectus, fWAR is calculated by FanGraphs, and bWAR is calculated by Baseball Reference.)
-As through 2025 Major League Baseball season, 321 players have reached a WAR value of 50.0 or higher, as detailed on this list.
+Through the 2026 Major League Baseball season, 324 players have reached a WAR value of 50.0 or higher, as detailed on this list.

 Babe Ruth is the all-time leader in WAR with a value of 182.6.
-Mike Trout is the active WAR leader with 87.5.
+Mike Trout is the active WAR leader with 91.8.